<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2171572209666742&amp;ev=PageView&amp;noscript=1">

 Public Beta

 The Swiss E-ID program follows a structured phased approach, beginning with a re-evaluation after the rejection of the initial law in 2021.
-With recent progress, including the approval of the E-ID's key elements by the State Council, the program is now focused on finalizing the technology and building the necessary trust infrastructure.
-A major step forward is the launch of the E-ID Sandbox (Public Beta), where developers and ICT companies can actively test the infrastructure ahead of the official rollout.
+With the law adopted in December 2024, the program is now focused on finalizing the technology and building the necessary trust infrastructure.
+A major step forward is the launch of the e-ID Sandbox (Public Beta) together with infrastructure components (swiyu Public Beta), where developers and ICT companies can actively test the infrastructure ahead of the official rollout.
 This environment allows participants to familiarize themselves with the system and prepare their solutions for seamless integration.
-By 2025, the system will enter a public beta phase, enabling issuers and verifiers to start using the E-ID, which aims to support the broader adoption of digital identity verification and electronic proofs.
+In early 2025, the system entered a public beta phase, enabling issuers and verifiers to start using the e-ID, which aims to support the broader adoption of digital identity verification and electronic proofs.

 The launch of the e-ID and its trust infrastructure is planned for 2026, followed by efforts to professionalize and expand the system further.
 From 2027 onwards, the program will focus on scaling the infrastructure and building out the ecosystem to ensure broader adoption and continued innovation.
 This methodical, multi-year approach is designed to ensure robust digital identity security, user privacy, and trust from the public and private sectors.